ckormanyos/extended_complex/README.md

 The `extended_complex::complex` template class can be used with both built-in floating-point types as well as user-defined numeric types.

-The complete template signature of the `uintwide_t` class is shown below.
+The complete template signature of the `complex` class is shown below.

 ```cpp
 namespace extended_complex {